Metro area air quality · 2025

 The verdict

-The Dalton, GA metro runs good on the EPA scale — a median AQI of 41 with 84.5% of 277 monitored days in the Good band.
+The Dalton, GA metro runs good on the EPA scale, cleaner than most US metros, a median AQI of 39 with 90.3% of 257 monitored days in the Good band.

 median AQI · Good